In This Article

 How to Let Guests Know

 The key is to make sure guests are fully informed if you choose to add an after-party to your wedding agenda.
-Notify your nearest and dearest through a separate insert within your wedding invitation suite (avoid advertising it on your formal invites), or send out a mass e-vite.
+Notify your nearest and dearest through a separate insert within your wedding invitation suite (avoid advertising it on your formal invites) or send out a mass e-vite.

 What to Spend Money On

 Thankfully, after already wowing guests at the ceremony and reception, the stakes aren't nearly as high for a post-wedding affair.
 "The great thing about an after-party is that it’s later in the evening and you’ve already had a great party and spoiled everyone," says Merriman.
-"I don’t think there’s high expectations—you don’t need to spend a lot of money on decor or food.
+"I don’t think there are high expectations—you don’t need to spend a lot of money on decor or food.
 People just want to have drinks and great music."

 Where to Have It

 It all depends on your wedding reception venue and guest count, but it's essential to scope out an after-party spot that's nearby.
 Wedding attendants will likely appreciate a change of pace and scenery—however, pick somewhere within a 15-minute radius.
 Otherwise, partygoers will start to trickle off.
 You can even consider migrating to a separate area within your reception locale.

 Size matters, too—the smaller and more intimate the venue, the better.
 "Dancing is always more fun if you’re in a smaller space," says Merriman.
 "You don't want it to feel empty, and you have to assume that half your guests won't make it.
 Find something cozy."

 What to Do About Alcohol